 The project is required to install new sidewalks, curb and gutter, and landscaped areas along all street frontages to meet the PPSP standards.
-The sidewalks will meander as necessary to preserve the mature redwood trees and oak street trees will be planted along the frontage where space permits.
-The PPSP also proposes new bike lanes to be installed along the Almanor Ave. frontages of the site if feasible.
+The sidewalks will meander as necessary to preserve the mature trees and new trees will be planted along the frontage where space permits.
+New bike lanes are to be installed along W. Maude Avenue.
 Final designs will be determined by the Department of Public Works during the review of the off-site improvements.
 Standard water, sewer, right-of-way and utility upgrades will be provided as required by the Municipal Code.